SriPeru/Performance_and_Debugging/Web/Website_Performance.md

 Have a loader file (index.html) which is not cached, but that knows the locations of the items which are cached permanently.
 The user will always get the loader file, but may have already cached the resources it points to.

-Other way of caching are Appcache / Localstorage.
+Other way of caching - Appcache / Localstorage.